Ronnie7866/UrlShortner/README.md

 For production, set `DATABASE_URL` environment variable for PostgreSQL support.

-## Revenue Optimization
+## Performance Optimization

 The system is optimized for performance and user experience:
-- Clean, fast-loading pages
+- Clean, fast-loading pages with no ad-related overhead
 - Efficient database operations
 - User engagement tracking
 - Completion rate analytics for optimization
+- No external dependencies for monetization

 ## License